 Our experts

-• Michelle Boyd, a housing policy expert who works with Terner Center, a nonprofit organization dedicated to making housing more affordable and fair for consumers.
+- Michelle Boyd, a housing policy expert who works with Terner Center, a nonprofit organization dedicated to making housing more affordable and fair for consumers.
 Boyd also works with Terner Labs, a nonprofit affiliate that leverages technology to improve housing affordability and sustainability.
-She has been involved in supporting 17 early-stage companies over the past four years, with a focus on real estate development and making homeownership more accessible.
+She has supported 17 early-stage companies over the past four years, focusing on real estate development and making homeownership more accessible.
 Recently, Michelle worked with TechEquity to write "Rent-to-Own: The American Dream."

 About the authors

 Steve Nicastro is a real estate professional and personal finance writer based in South Carolina.
-He has first-hand experience with rent-to-own homes, as he has helped potential home buyers evaluate rent-to-own listings and programs.
+He has first-hand experience with rent-to-own homes, having helped potential home buyers evaluate rent-to-own listings and programs.

 Amy Beardsley is a content writer at Clever Real Estate.
-She has expertise in writing about real estate, insurance, and technology, and has worked with various reputable brands, including NerdWallet, Robinhood, LendingTree, Engel & Völkers, Opulence International Realty, Insurify, Legal & General, and NEXT Insurance.
-Her industry experience brings valuable insights to her writing and helps clients with their content strategy.
+She specializes in writing about real estate, insurance, and technology and has worked with various reputable brands, including NerdWallet, Robinhood, LendingTree, Engel & Völkers, Opulence International Realty, Insurify, Legal & General, and NEXT Insurance.
+Her industry experience brings valuable insights to her writing and helps clients with content strategy.